-- As of June 30, 2013 and December 31, 2012, IFS and its Subsidiaries maintain derivative operations related to purchase and sale agreements of foreign currency transaction ("forwards") for trading purposes.
+- As of December 31, 2013 and 2012, IFS and its Subsidiaries maintain derivative operations related to purchase and sale agreements of foreign currency transaction ("forward") for trading purposes.
 These contracts are agreements by which the future delivery of foreign currency is agreed, by which the seller agrees to deliver on a specific future date an amount of foreign currency at a pre-determined price.
 The risk arises from the possibility that the counterparty does not meet the agreed terms and from changes that take place in the exchange rates of the currencies at which the transactions are carried out.
-These contracts generally have maturities no longer than one year, are carried out only to satisfy client needs and are recorded at their estimated fair value. - (d) As of June 30, 2013 and December 31, 2012, the Company and its Subsidiaries hold a currency swap transaction, which according to SBS approval, has been classified as a cash flow hedge for the issuance of leasing bonds; see Note 14(c).
+These contracts generally have maturities no longer than one year, are carried out only to satisfy client needs and are recorded at their estimated fair value. - (d) As of December 31, 2013 and 2012, the Company and its Subsidiaries hold a currency swap transaction, which according to SBS approval, has been classified as a cash flow hedge for the issuance of leasing bonds; see Note 14(c).
 In economic terms this transaction translates the debt issued in Nuevos Soles into US Dollars.
-This transaction maturited in March 2013.
+This transaction maturated in March 2013.

-Additionally, as of June 30, 2013 and December 31, 2012, the Company and its Subsidiaries hold three interest rates swaps hedges aimed to cover the variable rate component of certain due to banks and correspondents, see further detail in Note 14(d) and 14(e).
-As of June 30, 2013 and December 31, 2012, said instruments have maturities between December 2013 and June 2024..
+Additionally, as of December 31, 2013 and 2012, the Company and its Subsidiaries hold three interest rates swaps hedges aimed to cover the variable rate component of certain due to banks and correspondents, see further detail in Note 14(d) and 14(e).
+As of December 31, 2013 and 2012, said instruments have maturities between June 2014 and June 2016.

-- (e) Unused lines of credit and loans granted but not disbursed do not correspond to commitments to grant loans; and include consumer lines of credit and other consumer loans that are paid when the customer receives notice to that effect - (f) The Bank provides custody, trust, corporate management, investment management and consulting services to third parties, in which the Bank carries out instructions on behalf of its customers and does not assume responsibility for those decisions.
+- (e) Unused lines of credit and loans granted but not disbursed do not correspond to commitments to grant loans; and include consumer lines of credit and other consumer loans that are paid when the customer receives notice to that effect. - (f) The Bank provides custody, trust, corporate management, investment management and consulting services to third parties, in which the Bank carries out instructions on behalf of its customers and does not assume responsibility for those decisions.
 These assets are not included in these consolidated financial statements. - (g) The balance of "Other off-balance sheet accounts" includes different transactions recorded mainly for control purposes.
 The most important balance corresponds to guarantees received and is expressed at the agreed value of guarantees as of the date of the loan agreement.
 This balance does not represent the fair value of guarantees held by IFS and its Subsidiaries.